openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

    # ansible -m service -a "state=stopped name=neutron-server" neutron_server

-And run a backup/restore of the MySQL database for the service.
+And run a backup/restore of the MariaDB database for the service.
 For this purpose, we will use another small playbook, that we name as ``mysql_backup_restore.yml`` with the following content: